One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Absorbed the sights and sounds of Merdeka Square?
 Cross over the Klang River via Leboh Pasar Besar.
 Head south along the eastern bank to one of KL’s cultural landmarks, Central Market.

-Central Market was built in 1928 with roots digging back as far 1888.
+Central Market was built in 1928 with roots digging back as far as 1888.
 Central Market transformed itself from a quiet wet market into a handicrafts nirvana.
 Browsing through the torrent of stalls at Central Market is like staring down Malaysia in miniature.
 You’ll find everything from Malay batik to Indian saris to Chinese sculptures.

 Central Market